What Makes a ‘Great Man?’

 As the reader may have already surmised, “Greatness,” like “Beauty”, is largely in the eye of the beholder.
-And, also like Beauty, Greatness is subjective and transitory.
-Here today, gone tomorrow.
+And, also like Beauty, opinions of one’s Greatness are subjective and transitory—here today, gone tomorrow.
 An Entertainment Industry mogul with an impressive filmography, and a long record of charitable giving and mentorship of young actors and directors is considered “Great” one day and viewed as devoid of greatness and a disgusting, deplorable monster the next.
-How many men or women who are considered “Great” today are harboring one tiny secret that could eventually pull them down from their pedestals as well?
+How many men or women who are considered “Great” today are harboring one tiny secret that could eventually pull them down from their exalted pedestals as well?

-We need to accept the fact that there is good and not-so-good in all of us, including those we term as “Great.”
+We need to accept the fact that there is good (and not-so-good) in all of us, including those we term as “Great.”
 Rather than ascribing Greatness to someone based upon a single superlative criterion we should really look at a potential hero’s many qualities, good and bad, before elevating them to a position worthy of our adoration and emulation.
-And I would be willing to wager there are many alive today who would pass such a test.
+And, I would be willing to wager, there are many alive today who would pass such a test.
 Better yet, though, why have “heroes” at all?
 Ascribing Greatness to living personalities does no good for the hero nor the fan.
-Too many heroes have been ruined by taking public adoration to heart.
-The lucky few who have figured out the impetuous and transitory nature of public adoration and have humored the fans but have taken the kudos with a grain of salt, are a true type of hero and deserve, if not our adoration, at the veryleast our emulation.
+Too many heroes’ lives have been ruined by taking public adoration to heart.
+The lucky few who have figured out the impetuous and transitory nature of public adoration, and have humored the fans but have taken the kudos with a grain of salt, are a true type of hero and deserve, if not our adoration, at the very least, our emulation.